-c) Rifampicin; a)Bedaquiline; e) Streptomycin.
+- a) Bedaquiline; c) Rifampicin; e) Streptomycin. - b) Isoniazid; d) Delamanid;

-d) Delamanid: b)Isoniazid:

-7. Why in the treatment of tuberculosis polychemotherapy is always uses?
+7. It is polychemotherapy that is used in the treatment of tuberculosis.
+Why?

-a)Polychemotherapy is needed for the prevention of secondary infection;

-b)Polychemotherapy decreases the risk of acquiring resistance;

-c)Polychemotherapy is not required, this is a misconception.
+- a) Polychemotherapy is needed for the prevention of secondary infection; - b) Polychemotherapy decreases the risk of acquiring resistance; - c) Polychemotherapy is not required, this is a misconception.